 Kiwifruit as Natural Remedies for Constipation:

-This kiwifruit study is not unique.
+This kiwifruit study is not the only one.
 Research from New Zealand revealed similar results (Journal of Nutrition Science, May 2019).
 Moreover, previous research showed that kiwifruit could reduce symptoms of constipation among individuals with irritable bowel syndrome (Asia Pacific Journal of Clinical Nutrition, 2010).
 Presumably, the fiber in kiwifruit is partly responsible for its effectiveness.
 Fortunately, kiwifruit does not appear to speed the passage of gas through the digestive system (Neurogastroenterology and Motility, Sep.
 2020).

-Reader Endorses Kiwifruit in Testimonial:
+Readers Endorse Kiwifruit in Testimonial:

 Q. The past few years I have tried several different products to avoid being constipated.
 In one of your articles, you suggested eating kiwifruit as a regulator.